We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 It's fair to ask whether it's necessary to hire a lawyer to incorporate.
 After all, a business owner can save a few bucks by registering their business with a do-it-yourself website online, or using a local registry office.

 It's true that lawyers can be expensive and that you can register a business without one, however, it's important to compare the true cost of incorporating with or without a lawyer.

 If you believe in your business, and you've decided that incorporation is right for you, you owe it to yourself to ensure that it's set up correctly.
 Starting a business is stressful, time consuming and expensive enough, the last thing you want is to deal with expensive problems that could have been avoided with proper advice from an experienced business lawyer

-Click the "Free Consultation" button below to book a free consultation with an Alberta business lawyer about setting up your business correctly.
+Click the "Get Help" button below to book a consultation with an Alberta business lawyer about setting up your business correctly.
 It takes less than a minute to book and it's free if you incorporate your business with us.
 You'll get peace of mind knowing that you're making an informed decision.